Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Phase-space sampling and event unweighting

 Its inverse determines the average number of target-function evaluations needed before an event is accepted with unit-weight.

 An exact determination of $w_{\text{max}}$ is often neither possible -- given finite statistics -- nor desirable in a numerical calculation that might exhibit a few points with spuriously large weights, as this would yield a prohibitively small unweighting efficiency.
-Instead, to avoid being dominated by such rare outliers, there are various possibilities to define a reduced maximum such that some ``\emph{overweight}'' events with $w>w_\text{max}$ are allowed and will be assigned a correction weight $\widetilde{w}=w/w_\text{max}$, effectively leading to \emph{partially unweighted} events.
+Instead, to avoid being dominated by such rare outliers, there are various possibilities to define a reduced maximum such that some ``\emph{overweight}'' events with $w>w_\text{max}$ are allowed and will be assigned a correction weight $\widetilde{w}=w/w_\text{max}$, effectively leading to \emph{partially unweighted} events\footnote{While the event weight $w$ is typically a dimensionful quantity, in unweighted events the weights $\widetilde{w}$ are considered dimensionless.
+To obtain the correct normalisation of a differential cross section, \emph{e.g.}\ in a histogram, they need to be normalised to the \emph{generated} inclusive cross section as reported by the event generator, $\widetilde{w}_i \to \widetilde{w}_i\cdot\frac{\sigma_\text{gen}}{\sum_j \widetilde{w}_j}$. }.
 Ref.~\cite{Gao:2020zvv} proposed a bootstrap method where the maximum is given by the median of $n$ determinations from independent event batches.
-A more conventional approach corresponds to the exclusion of a certain quantile of the largest weights from the maximum determination\footnote{This is also the default in \Sherpa for the standard rejection-sampling method.}.
+A more conventional approach would be the exclusion (from the maximum definition) of large-weight events with a certain quantile of the cross section\footnote{This is also the default in \Sherpa for the standard rejection-sampling method.}.
 In what follows we will make use of both techniques.
 The classical unweighting algorithm with overweight treatment for generating a single event is sketched in Alg.~\ref{alg:cluw}.

 \RestyleAlgo{boxruled}

 The application of variance-reduction methods will typically also lead to an improved unweighting efficiency $\epsilon$.
 In fact, an optimal sampler would directly produce event weights $w=\text{const}$, resulting in an unweighting efficiency of $100\%$.
 However, in realistic use cases this is never achieved.
 For high-multiplicity scattering processes unweighting efficiencies are instead often well below $1\%$~\cite{Hoeche:2019rti,Gao:2020zvv}.
 To systematically improve $\epsilon$ one needs to reduce $w_{\text{max}}$.
 The \Foam~\cite{Jadach:1999sf,Jadach:2002kn} algorithm attempts to achieve this and aims for an optimised unweighting efficiency by gaining control over the maximal event weight.